Questions about this degree?

 Please BE ADVISED that tuition for Outreach courses will be increasing.
 See link for details.

-There is one application deadline for this program: January 15 for summer and fall admission.
+There is one application deadline for this program: January 15 for fall admission.

 Step 1: Apply to UW and Professional Studies through the online applicant portal